Elyorbe/bibliotheca/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Bibliotheca** is an **Integrated Libray Management System** for a library to track and manage items owned, orders made, bills paid, and patrons who have borrowed.
+**Bibliotheca** is an **Integrated Library Management System** for a library to track and manage items owned, orders made, bills paid, and patrons who have borrowed.

 ## Table of content
 - [Demo](#demo)